IHTSDO/snomed-publish/canonical-main/README.md

     -c, --concepts  File containing all the concepts referenced in the relationships file, aka 'Concepts_Core' -o, --output    Destination file to write the canonical output results to -d, --database  Optional.
 Specify location of database file.
-If not specified, defaults to an in-memory database (minium 2Gb of heap space required) -s, --show      Optional.
+If not specified, defaults to an in-memory database (minimum 3Gb of heap space required) -s, --show      Optional.
 Show reasoning details for concept(s).
                     Either 'all' or a set of concept ids like '{c1id,c2id,etc.}'